Florida Travel: Pet the Wolves at Seacrest Wolf Preserve, Chipley

 When the wolves begin to appear from out of the forest, the instinctual urge to flee is replaced by a stronger urge to meet them.
 Good call.
 As curious as kittens and as gentle as puppies, the wolves greet you with “muzzling,” a sign of friendship that instantly erases every preconception you may have had about wolves.
 For an extended time, they’ll sit by your side, lie by your feet, and bump against you as a gentle reminder they want their ears scratched.

 The preserve is open to guests 10 and older, but before you go, be sure to call ahead for reservations (850/773-2897) and make sure you adhere to the dress code (no cell phones, shorts, bare legs, bare arms, jewelry, leather, camera straps, or sandals).
 And if you can’t get enough of the experience (who could?), just stick around.
-The Oaks also includes full hookup campsites and tent sites for an unforgettable overnight experience.
+You can fall asleep listening to the soothing music of howling wolves in Seacrest's Spirit Cabin. an unforgettable overnight experience.

 It’s one of the coolest things you’ll find in Florida.

-But if you don’t mind spending five bucks for a day at an old-fashioned watering hole with ziplines, rope swings, diving boards, and slides, head over to Holmes Creek.
+But if you don’t mind spending five bucks for a day at an old-fashioned watering hole with ziplines, rope swings, diving boards, and slides, head over to Holmes Creek Canoe Livery and Waterpark.
 Located in the southwest corner of the county near Vernon, the plain and simple water park also rents single and double kayaks and canoes, and makes things easy by driving guests upriver so they can put in before paddling downstream.
-En route back to the park, most stop for a dip at the frigid and glassy Crystal Spring.
+En route back to the park, most stop for a dip at the frigid and glassy Cypress Spring.

 The whole operation brings to mind simpler times when a tree, a rope swing, and a river meant hours of entertainment.
 Here on the banks of Holmes Creek in Washington County, it still does.